Concertgoer stabbed in crowd at LAB show

-A concertgoer has been seriously injured after being stabbed in the crowd at an LAB show in Hastings.
+A concertgoer has been seriously injured after being stabbed at an LAB show in Hastings.

 Police are investigating the incident which happened shortly after 7pm on Saturday, after a large crowd had gathered to enjoy the pop-reggae concert at Showgrounds Hawke’s Bay Tomoana.